Education Through Music-Los Angeles: Partnerships

-Since its establishment in 2006 ETM-LA has formed several partnerships with various organizations and individuals.
+Since its establishment in 2006, ETM-LA has formed several partnerships with various organizations and individuals.
 In 2007, ETM-LA became an arts provider for the LAUSD Arts Community Partnership Network and the LA County Arts for All program.
 In December 2010, ETM-LA students participated and performed in an unprecedented event with Fox Glee's American Express project.
 ETM-LA has also partnered with Neutrogena and Global Giving.
 In June 2013, ETM-LA partnered with Women in Film to create their first Public Service Announcement.

-ETM-LA has also worked to connect artists to their students.
+ETM-LA has worked to connect artists to their students.
 Some of these artists include Ed Helms, Michael Giacchino, Joe Kraemer, and Joshua Bell.

 Benefit events

 Celebrities who have performed for Education Through Music-LA’s benefit events include: